Posts

 Image

 The remains of Festus Iyayi await the silence of soils that is mother earth’s final embrace, barely a day from now.
 I still find it difficult to put words on paper somewhat on the great mind with a large heart that Comrade Festus was, and will continue to be, as an inspiration to us, and those that will come after us.
 A lot has been said and written about his life, and his death, not the least during the tributes session of the ceremonies for his last journey, which started two days ago.
 A lot more will still be said, indeed, have to be said.
-I wouldn’t know if “tribute” would be the most apt word to describe what I know try to write here.
+I wouldn’t know if “tribute” would be the most apt word to describe what I now try to write here.
 But I cannot think of any more appropriate term, really.
 When I heard the news some two hours after his brutal killing in what initially seemed to be an accident, numbness was what came over me.
 This was partly due to my state of health at the time.
-Arriving from the NUMSA International Colloquium four days earlier, I hit the road in pursuit of a
+Arriving from the NUMSA International Colloquium four days earlier, I hit the road in to take an in

 on attempts at self-perpetuation by the LP Chairman